 Pricing:

-Limitations: The ~$10,000/mo minimum pricing makes Phenom inaccessible for any organization outside large enterprise.
+Limitations: Starting at ~$10,000/mo, Phenom is inaccessible for any organization outside large enterprise.
 Implementation takes 3-6 months, so expect a long ramp-up before seeing value.
-The platform's breadth often means complexity - users report a steep learning curve.
-If your primary need is resume screening, paying for a full talent experience platform is like buying a 747 when you need a commuter jet.
+Platform breadth often means complexity - users report a steep learning curve.
+Paying for a full talent experience suite when your primary need is resume screening is like buying a 747 when you need a commuter jet.

 Good for: Large enterprises (1,000+ employees) that want to manage the entire talent lifecycle on a single platform - from career site optimization through internal mobility.
-For teams focused primarily on screening and sourcing, there are far more accessible and faster-to-implement options higher on this list.
-The 3-6 month onboarding timeline alone makes Phenom impractical for companies that need to improve screening this quarter, not next year.
+For teams focused primarily on screening and sourcing, far more accessible options sit higher on this list.
+A 3-6 month onboarding timeline alone makes Phenom impractical for companies that need to improve screening this quarter, not next year.

 How Much Do AI Resume Screening Tools Cost?

-The pricing gap between these seven tools spans three orders of magnitude - from $15/user/month to over $100,000/year.
+Choosing the right AI resume screening software comes down to budget range and scope.
+The pricing gap across these seven tools spans three orders of magnitude - from $15/user/month to over $100,000/year.
 That range reflects fundamentally different product categories masquerading under the same label.
-Here's how they compare side by side on pricing, features, and database access:
+Here’s how they compare side by side on pricing, features, and database access:

-The most notable pattern: only Pin offers a free tier with no credit card required.
-Enterprise platforms like Phenom and Paradox cost 100-1,000x more than accessible options like Manatal and Skima AI.
-Is your team's screening bottleneck really a problem that requires a six-figure annual investment?
-For most recruiting teams, the answer is no - especially when the tools at the lower price points cover screening, sourcing, and outreach in ways that weren't available even two years ago.
+Only Pin offers a free tier with no credit card required - that’s the most notable pattern across these seven platforms.
+Enterprise options like Phenom and Paradox cost 100-1,000x more than accessible alternatives like Manatal and Skima AI.
+Does your team’s screening bottleneck really require a six-figure annual investment?
+For most recruiting teams, the answer is no - especially when lower-priced platforms now cover screening, sourcing, and outreach in ways that weren’t available even two years ago.

 Pin provides AI screening, sourcing, outreach, and scheduling in one platform at a fraction of the enterprise price - with pricing that lets you validate ROI before committing.
 For a broader look at how these tools fit into the full recruiting stack, see the complete guide to AI recruiting tools in 2026.